Russian Athletics Federation Commission meeting postponed yet again

 Three-time high jump world champion Maria Lasitskene revealed she is still hopeful of competing this year, despite the ban, and has been training as such.

-"We had a schedule on the international tournaments from the very beginning, we have been organising training sessions in line with this schedule, we have been making preparations in line with this schedule and have never deviated from this schedule," the Russian said, as reported by TASS.
+"We had a schedule on the international tournaments from the very beginning, we have been organising training sessions in line with this schedule, we have been making preparations in line with this schedule and have never deviated from this schedule," the Russian told TASS.